snowleopard/linear/README.md

 # Complexity of Linear Operators

+The paper is currently under review.
+See the latest version here: https://arxiv.org/abs/1812.11772.

+## Abstract

 Let **A** be an **n×n** 0/1-matrix with **z** zeroes and **u** ones and **x** be an **n**-dimensional vector of formal variables over a semigroup **(S,∘)**.
 How many semigroup operations **∘** are required to compute the linear operator **Ax**?